Section III. Utilities

 - Manholes, Catch Basins and Inlets

 All manholes, catch basins, and inlets shall be reinforced precast concrete and shall be sealed with butyl rope joint sealant.
-Manholes for both sanitary and storm sewers shall be spaced at a maximum interval of four hundred feet (400’).
+Manholes for both sanitary and storm sewers shall be spaced at a maximum interval of five hundred feet (500’).
 All manholes should be placed by property lines whenever possible.

 All storm sewer draining paved areas must pass through a catch basin prior to entering the storm sewer trunk line.
 Inlets with a diameter of two feet (2’) are only allowed as part of the public infrastructure where necessary due to site specific constraints.
 They will not be allowed if more than one pipe twelve inch (12”) diameter or larger is entering or exiting the inlet.
 All catch basins and inlets shall be constructed with weep holes as detailed in Exhibit III-A-4 and III-A-5 respectively.
 All catch basins and inlets will be backfilled with CA-7 crushed limestone or crushed gravel to allow for subgrade seepage.
 If subgrade conditions are excessively wet, excessively sensitive to moisture, or special conditions exist, a capped perforated pipe stubbed from the structure may be required.

 Catch basins shall empty into a manhole, except that a catch basin may tie directly into the storm sewer trunk line utilizing a concrete collar (6” minimum) if the following conditions are met (see Exhibit III-A-6).